CarlosMecha/st/README.md

 # Credits

-Based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.
+Based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code and the guys at Suckless :D